Martokim/PLP-COURSE-WORK/README.md

 - `covid_global_tracker.ipynb` – Jupyter Notebook containing the full analysis and visualizations.
 - `requirements.txt` – List of Python packages required to run the notebook.
+- `owid-covid-data.csv` - The data that working with for this project.
 ---

 ## 🔧 Setup Instructions